Carlton Colville Scouts Memorial: Death of Wood and later events

 The sole survivor of the accident, Stanley Wood, joined the British Army during the First World War.
 He apparently originally joined the local Suffolk Regiment but was drafted into the Oxfordshire and Buckinghamshire Light Infantry alongside a number of other men from the Lowestoft and Oulton areas.
 Wood served in the 2nd/1st Buckinghamshire Battalion and was promoted to the rank of lance corporal.
 He was killed in action during the 19 July 1916 Attack at Fromelles, part of the Battle of the Somme.
-The battalion was struck by heavy German machine gun fire and 322 of 642 men were killed and wounded; Wood's body was never found.
+The battalion was struck by heavy German machine gun fire and 322 of 642 men were killed or wounded; Wood's body was never found.
 Wood's name was added to the rear of the plinth and the Carlton Colville Scouts Memorial was dedicated on 29 September 1918 by the Bishop of Norwich Bertram Pollock.
 The additional inscription reads "STANLEY WOOD/ PATROL LEADER/ SAVED TO SERVE/ DIED FOR ENGLAND/ AT THE BATTLE OF THE SOMME, JULY 1916/ AGED 19".
 Wood is also remembered on the Loos Memorial to the missing in France.

 A ceremony to mark the centenary of the drownings was held at the memorial in 2014 and a new memorial plaque installed within the church.
 The Carlton Colville Scouts Memorial received statutory protection as a grade II listed building on 24 June 2016 as part of commemorations of the centenary of the start of the Battle of the Somme.